-Dr. Ingrid Leijten, LL.M. is an assistant professor at the Department of Constitutional and Administrative Law.
+Dr Ingrid Leijten, LLM MA is an assistant professor at the Department of Constitutional and Administrative Law at Leiden Law School.

 Leiden Law Blog

-Dr. Ingrid Leijten, LL.M. is an assistant professor at the Department of Constitutional and Administrative Law of the Leiden University Faculty of Law.
-She holds a master’s degree in Political Science (2009; with distinction) and an LL.M. degree (2009; with distinction) from Leiden University.
-She also obtained an LL.M. degree from Columbia Law School in New York (2010; Harlan Fiske Stone Scholar) and is admitted as an attorney-at-law to the New York State Bar.
+Dr Ingrid Leijten, LLM MA is an assistant professor at the Department of Constitutional and Administrative Law at Leiden Law School.
+In 2019, she is a guest professor at the Friedrich Alexander University Erlangen-Nuremberg in Germany.
+She holds a BA and MA degree (2009; with distinction) in Political Science and an LLB and LLM degree (2009; with distinction) from Leiden University.
+She also obtained an LLM degree from Columbia Law School in New York (2010; with honours (Harlan Fiske Stone Scholar)).

 In 2015, Ingrid Leijten completed her PhD research in the field of fundamental rights.
 This research was funded by the Netherlands Organisation for Scientific Research (NWO) and supervised by Professor Janneke Gerards (Chair of Fundamental Rights Law, Utrecht University).
 Leijten is the author of Core Socio-Economic Rights and the European Court of Human Rights, a monograph published by Cambridge University Press in 2018.
 She has been a visiting researcher at the Max Planck Institute for comparative Public Law and International Law in Heidelberg, Germany, the Human Rights Centre of Ghent University in Belgium, and the Humboldt University in Berlin.
 Leijten is admitted as an attorney-at-law to the New York State Bar, and is a deputy judge at the District Court of Rotterdam.
 She is part of the editorial board of the Nederlands Tijdschrift voor de Mensenrechten (Dutch Journal for Human Rights).